EzryStIago/training/docs/Cluster_Examples.md

 $ .local/bin/pip install --user Django
 ```

-*Building your own Python installation:*
+## Building your own Python installation

 Using this approach, I must specify that I want Python to be installed in my /home directory.
 This is done using the '--prefix=' option.
 Also, I prefer to use a [package]/[version] naming scheme because that enables easy organization of multiple verisons of Python (optional, it's just a personal preference).
 At the end of my install procedure, I remove the downloaded install package and tarball, just to tidy-up.